Cross-Repo Architecture

 Error Handling

-• ADO API call fails: pipeline step fails — visible in ADO logs
+• ADO queue call fails: hub step fails — visible in ADO logs

 • Target pipeline paused/disabled: ADO queues the run but it will not execute